Measuring Geopolitical Alignment and Economic Growth: Event-based Measure of Geopolitical Alignment

-Table~\ref{tab:us_russia_2019} demonstrates our methodology using U.S.-Russia bilateral events from 2019.
-The analysis captures the deterioration in bilateral relations through systematic classification: four of five major events represent material conflict with Goldstein scores ranging from $-6.0$ to $-8.0$.
-The most severe event---the INF Treaty withdrawal---scores $-8.0$, representing a fundamental breakdown in arms control architecture.
-Three distinct sanctions episodes target different aspects of Russian behavior: the Salisbury attack ($-7.0$), election interference ($-6.0$), and the Nord Stream 2 pipeline ($-7.0$).
-The sole cooperative event---routine diplomatic consultations---scores only $+2.0$, illustrating how our framework captures both intensity gradations within conflict categories and the stark asymmetry between conflictual and cooperative interactions.
-Table~\ref{tab:us_soviet_1972} in Appendix~\ref{app_a:geo_events} provides a contrasting example from the 1972 détente period, where all six major U.S.-Soviet events represent cooperation with Goldstein scores ranging from $+5.0$ to $+8.0$---demonstrating our measure's ability to capture dramatic shifts in bilateral relations over time.
+Table~\ref{tab:us_russia_2022} demonstrates our methodology using U.S.-Russia bilateral events from 2022, the year Russia launched its full-scale war on Ukraine.
+Five of the six events represent conflict, with Goldstein scores ranging from $-4.5$ (UN General Assembly condemnation) to $-8.0$ (U.S. military assistance to Ukraine), spanning material and verbal dimensions.
+The sole cooperative event---the Griner-Bout prisoner exchange---scores $+7.0$, illustrating how the framework captures rare bilateral cooperation even amid otherwise hostile relations.
+Table~\ref{tab:us_soviet_1972} in Appendix~\ref{app_a:geo_events} provides a contrasting example from the 1972 d\'{e}tente period, where all nine U.S.-Soviet events represent cooperation with scores ranging from $+5.0$ to $+9.0$.

-Table~\ref{tab:geopolitical_short_summary} synthesizes patterns across our complete dataset of 442,305 events spanning 1960-2019.
-The data reveal three distinct phases in international relations: Cold War stability (1960-1990) with cooperation comprising 80-83\% of interactions and mean Goldstein scores hovering around 3.3-3.6; the globalization era (1990-2010) witnessing cooperative events expand to 86-88\% with scores peaking at 4.24; and recent tensions (2010-2019) where conflict events increase relatively faster than cooperation, despite cooperation remaining dominant at 89\%, with mean scores declining to 4.06.
-This trajectory demonstrates our methodology's sensitivity to macro-level shifts while suggesting that contemporary tensions represent a deceleration rather than a reversal of globalization---a pattern consistent with recent empirical findings.\footnote{Our data aligns with \citet{Goldberg2023-pb}'s finding that recent trends reflect deceleration rather than reversal of globalization, as cooperative interactions continue to dominate despite rising conflict.}
+Table~\ref{tab:geopolitical_short_summary} synthesizes patterns across our complete dataset of 373,020 events spanning 1960--2024.
+The data reveal three distinct phases in international relations: Cold War tensions (1960--1991) with cooperation comprising 75--79\% of interactions and mean Goldstein scores ranging from 2.86 to 3.28; the globalization era (1992--2010) with cooperation rising to 83--86\% of interactions and mean scores peaking at 4.09; and the contemporary fragmentation period (2010--2024) where conflict events increase relatively faster than cooperation, with mean scores declining from 3.88 in the 2010s to 3.73 in the 2020s amid major geopolitical ruptures including the Russia-Ukraine war.
+Appendix~\ref{app_a:geo_events_stats} provides detailed statistics on event classification and temporal patterns.